First Responder Licensing

 First responder licences are valid for three years and must be renewed before it expires.
 If your licence has expired, please refer to the EMALB - 2016-06 Reinstatement policy below.
 Please see the First Responder Licence Renewal FAQ for more information.

-- Successfully complete the EMA Licensing Board online EMA FR written exam.
+- Successfully complete the EMA Licensing Board online EMA FR written exam and online jurisprudence exam.

 - A licensee has 3 attempts to successfully complete online written exam.

 - After the exam is complete, If an EMA FR did not successfully complete the online exam in the three attempts provided, the licensee must then successfully complete an EMA FR recognized training program and the Board approved exams to renew their licence.

 - Complete and electronically submit an application for licence renewal form.

 - A BCeID is required to access the online exam system.
 If you do not already have a BCeID, click on the link and register for a Basic BCeID.
 Please use only lowercase characters in your BCeID username.
 (If you already have a BCeID and password you may skip this step.)